calvins/RepData_PeerAssessment2/project2.md

 2. Which states and counties were effected by the most harmful weather events to American health and economic well-being?

-3. What is the probability tornado, flood, thunderstorm wind, hurricane (typhoon), or drought will occur next year?
+3. What is the probability tornado, hurricane (typhoon), thunderstorm wind, Excessive Heat, drought or flood will occur next year?

 ## References